 It started pretty early, as I got hooked when I was 10 years old, thanks to my mom and dad.
-The magic part about this sport is that I enjoy riding now as much as I enjoyed it 15 years ago, doesn’t matter the conditions or the place on earth, I just love to kite.
-But you realize that kiteboarding is everything in your life when every morning you check the wind, when you check the potential kite spot from the plane or when you think of your next session just after finishing one, and the list can go on and on!
+The magic part about this sport is that I enjoy riding now as much as I enjoyed it 15 years ago.
+It doesn’t matter the conditions or the place on Earth, I just love to kite.
+But you truly realize that kiteboarding is everything in your life when every morning, you check the wind, the potential kite spot from the plane, or when you think of your next session just after finishing one.
+The list can go on and on!

 I hope I won a lot because I have some massive projects!

 Living the life I live right now.
 Traveling the world on my own and living from my passion is something I’ve always dreamed of and it’s now a reality.
-I often tell myself that I’m living in the dream world but it turns out that this is my life, my real life.
+I often tell myself that I’m living in a dream world, but it turns out that this is my life, my real life.

-Without wind you can do a lot, if there is wave I surf for sure, but when I’m home I start my day with a gym session and then the afternoon is free, either I foil if the wind is just light or I do something else if there is no wind at all like cleaning my car from the tons of sand or I just do some sports like cycling, swimming or running.
+Without wind you can do a lot.
+If there are waves, I surf for sure, but when I’m home I start my day with a gym session and then the afternoon is free.
+So either I foil if the wind is just light or I do something else if there is no wind at all, like cleaning my car from the tons of sand I bring back or I just do other sports like cycling, swimming or running.